-Table 3.4.1 Average ammonia at Upper and Lower Jones Tract
+Table 3.4.1 Average ammonia at Upper and Lower Jones Tract that these total ammonia concentrations were well below those that are toxic to fish (EPA 1999).

 The area covered by the water was mainly agricultural land, and ammonia could have been used regularly as a fertilizer.
 Ammonia in the Jones Tract soil and the natural degradation of organic matter under flooded and anoxic conditions could have contributed to high levels of ammonia after the levee break.